uwGZQ/unified_text2img/README.md

-# Unified Text-to-Image / Video Generation and Evaluation Metrics
+# Unified Text-to-Image / Video / 3D Generation, Image / Video Editting and Evaluation Metrics

-This repository provides a unified interface for generating images from text prompts using various state-of-the-art models including DALL-E, Stable Diffusion, and many others.
-It's designed to simplify the process of integrating and switching between different text-to-image models.
+This repository provides a unified interface for generating images / videos from text prompts using various state-of-the-art models including DALL-E, Stable Diffusion, and many others.
+It's designed to simplify the process of integrating and switching between different text-to-image/videos models.

 ## Setup